tasmota/docs/docs/TuyaMCU.md

 Temperature and Temperature Set default to `°C`.
 If you need `°F` change `SetOption8` to `1`.

 The TuyaMCU driver sends the temperature as a byte integer.
 As of 9.3.x, the integer is converted by Tasmota to a float based on the "TempRes" setting which indicates the number of places after the decimal.
-The TempRes setting is by default "1" which means a device which sends 101 will be intepreted as 10.1.
-If your device normaly returns an integer temperature, you may need to set TempRes to "0".
+The TempRes setting is by default "1" which means a device which sends 101 will be interpreted as 10.1.
+If your device normally returns an integer temperature, you may need to set TempRes to "0".

 If your device requires the temperature to be divided (eg. increases in .5° increments), you may need to use the [rules](Rules.md#adjust-a-value-and-send-it-over-mqtt) functionality to convert the temperature value.